 Furniture and table tops, just like anything else are subject to damage.
 Physical damage by sharp objects, very hot pans, moisture, and other unmentioned factors will will be detrimental to the table top.

-Advantages - It is finely made piece and represents artistry.
-Various classic patterns are possible in the top and can customised based on the shape and the dimension of the top.
+Advantages - This technique results in fine table tops that represent high artistry.
+Various classic patterns are possible in the top and can be customised based on the shape and the dimension of the top.
 It is the most suited top for the moisture and humidity of India.
 It is best with the stained wood look rather than painted.

 Disadvantages - While the frame of the top is wood, the base of the table top is wooden board.
 Excessive moisture for instance keeping a live plant, with the base directly resting on it could cause serious unrepairable damage to it.